flodhest/DocuGen/README.md

 - Installs necessary documentation generators and tools automatically.
 - Ensures that all dependencies are in place for smooth documentation generation.

-### 4. Logging

-- Logs setup actions and errors to a `setup_log.txt` file for easy troubleshooting and tracking.

 ## Usage

-1. Run the script and choose the project type (React or Angular).
+1. Ensure that PowerShell execution policy allows running scripts (`Set-ExecutionPolicy RemoteSigned`).
+2. Run the `./setup.dh` script as an administrator in bash.
+3. This runs the script to add context menu entries for Angular or React.
+4. Right-click in your React or Angular-projects rootfolder.
+5. Choose either "Generate React Storybook" or "Generate Angular Compodoc" from the context menu.
-2. Follow the prompts to proceed with the setup.
+6. Follow the prompts to initiate automatic documentation generation.
-3. The script will handle the installation of necessary dependencies and configurations.
-4. Upon completion, the setup log will be available for reference.

 ## Requirements

+- Existing Angular or React project.
 - Windows operating system
 - PowerShell (version 5.1 or later)

-## Setup

-1. Clone or download the repository.
-2. Ensure that PowerShell execution policy allows running scripts (`Set-ExecutionPolicy RemoteSigned`).
-3. Run the `./setup.dh` script as an administrator in bash

-## Troubleshooting

-- If encountering errors, check the setup log (`setup_log.txt`) for details.
-- Ensure that all prerequisites are met and paths are correctly configured.

 ## License